By Tim Lambert

 Sex Work in the Ancient World

 Sex work is often called the world’s oldest profession.
-Exchanging services in exchange for food or other goods probably took place in Prehistoric times.
+Exchanging services for food or other goods probably occurred in Prehistoric times.
 It certainly was common in the earliest civilizations in Iraq and Egypt.
 Sex workers were recorded in Ancient Iraq as early as 2,400 BC.

 Sex workers are also mentioned in the Bible.
 A woman named Tamar disguises herself as a sex worker and sits by the roadside.
 (Genesis 38).
 A sex worker called Rahab helps Israeli spies when they enter the town of Jericho (Joshua 2-6).
 Whether or not the stories are historically true, they show that sex work was common at that time.